wy580477/Aria2-AIO-Container/README_en.md

  10. All configurations are stored in config data volume for easy migration.
  11. [runit](http://smarden.org/runit/index.html)-based process management, each service can be started and stopped independently.
  12. Support using PUID/GUID env to run processes in container under non-root users.
- The standalone container runs in daemon mode, which is convenient for monitoring transmissions on the WebUI in real time, and can customize the running parameters in the docker-compose file.

 ## <a id="Deployment"></a>Deployment